 How Apache Spark distributes data across different nodes using SparkContext

 When running the two systems side-by-side, multiple partitions from ScyllaDB will be written into multiple RDDs on different Spark nodes.
 For example:

 How Apache Spark splits multiple RDDs across nodes into partitions

-When Spark Writes to Scylla: Strategies for Batching
+When Spark Writes to ScyllaDB: Strategies for Batching

 These settings determine how groups will be batched.
 Batches are inefficient when batching multiple partition keys in a single batch, so you need to make sure that those batches return to a single partition key.
 These settings allow multiple strategies.
 The default is by partition key, but you can’t guarantee the same P key for each batch.